It was a gloomy Tuesday at my dull 9-5 day job. Naturally, my thoughts were centered around putting my head through a nearby wall.

 One year passed and I was still at the same shitty job in the same shitty office.
 Still working on the same dull work I knew would be discounted within a month.
 Once again, I had my headphones on and my playlist on shuffle.

 And then it hit me.
-“Nights” started playing in my ear and, with it, brought all the visions of the beautiful sights of the world.
-But then the real “it” hit me:
+“Nights” popped up on my playlist and with it brought back all the visions of the beautiful sights of the world and the dreams I never achieve.
+But then the real “it” hit me: “It’s been a FUCKING YEAR!”

 It’s been a whole motherfucking year since I heard this song and said that whole “one day” speech.
 It’s been an entire year since I said to myself “enough is enough”.
 It’s been a full cycle of 365 days and not much has really changed.